As an Amazon Associate I earn from qualifying purchases.

 While resin chairs, such as these, are known for their ability to withstand the elements, the extra thick material of this chair makes that especially true here.
 In addition to providing it with a 600lb capacity, the thicker material means that these chairs are unlikely to break or crack from cold or normal use.

-So, while they are pretty limited on color, they are extremely comfortable, have a high capacity, and will last longer than the porch you put them on.
+These chairs are extremely comfortable, have a high capacity, and will last longer than the porch you put them on (not really…but they’re durable).
 Which, all in all, ranks them up there as the best outdoor rocking chairs made of resin!

 Extra Wide Rocking Chair for Big and Heavy Person